 Merchants are starting to accept Bitcoin–overcoming challenges and earning new customers in the process

 In 2013, Bitcoin was primarily known for its use in nefarious activities, such as money laundering, drug dealing and hiring assassins.
-In addition to not wanting to be associated with this kind of behavior, legitimate companies avoided the cryptocurrency because of its wild price fluctuations and lack of regulatory oversight.
+In addition to not wanting to be associated with this kind of behavior, legitimate companies avoided the cryptocurrency because of the regulatory issues regarding cryptocurrency, its wild price fluctuations and lack of regulatory oversight.

 This year, however, looks like it is going to be different.
 Bitcoin is finally growing up.